Loading…

 How Australian personal trainers use AI for client programming, retention, social content and admin without losing the human touch.

+Used well, AI hands those hours back so you can train more clients without burning out.
 This article walks through where AI actually earns its keep in a PT business, the tools worth pairing it with, and the risks to watch under AusREPs scope and the Privacy Act.

 The single biggest unlock for most PTs is program writing.
 Tools like Trainerize, TrueCoach and MyPTHub already manage delivery — AI fills the gap between client intake and a finished four-week block.